Birmingham Stallions (2022): History

+On July 30, 2026, the UFL announced that the league would leave the cities of Birmingham and Houston.
+Repole once again singled out the large capacity of Protective Stadium as being a prime reason behind the league's departure.

 Traditions

 The Birmingham Stallions has an official supporters group, The Horsemen, as well as the newly inaugurated Pyramid of Flesh.
 Both groups are often recognized by the coaches and players.

 The Horsemen

 The Horsemen became the official fan base of the Birmingham Stallions at the beginning of the 2023 season.
 Stationed in Section 104 of Protective Stadium, The Horsemen are directly behind the home team's benches, allowing easy access and interaction with the players, coaches, and cheerleaders.
-The supporters group has been the creators of the many chants made during the games--"Giddy Up" and "Buck 'Em"—as well as crowning its team the "Kings of Spring," after the Stallions continues to win League Championships, and hands out crowns to all of the fans.
+The supporters group has been the creators of the many chants made during the games—"Giddy Up" and "Buck 'Em"—as well as crowning its team the "Kings of Spring," after the Stallions continues to win League Championships, and hands out crowns to all of the fans.

-Many of The Horsemen travel to all of the away games, including the League Championship games; whereas, others remain in Birmingham to host watch parties that has attracted many fans as well as coverage from local media.
+Many of the Horsemen travel to all of the away games, including the League Championship games; whereas, others remain in Birmingham to host watch parties that has attracted many fans as well as coverage from local media.

 The Horsemen work with the team to create unique fan experiences, such as watch parties, signings, meet-and-greets, as well as working with the team to shop for and donate toys to the Children's of Alabama Hospital Sugar Plum Shop each year.

-The local media often utilize The Horsemen as the spokespeople for the fan base, ensuring all fans are informed of local events and updates on the season.
-Coach Skip Holtz often refers to The Horsemen and how the fan base creates an electric environment at both home and away games and how much he appreciates the fans.
+The local media often utilize the Horsemen as the spokespeople for the fan base, ensuring all fans are informed of local events and updates on the season.
+Coach Skip Holtz often refers to the Horsemen and how the fan base creates an electric environment at both home and away games and how much he appreciates the fans.

-For the 2023 National Championship, The Horsemen led the team and cheerleaders in the parade.
+After the 2023 USFL Championship, the Horsemen led the team and cheerleaders in the celebration parade.